 - children at risk including children who run away and those involved in or at risk of sexual exploitation

-- young refugees and migrants including trafficked and Gypsy Roma Traveller children
+- young refugees and migrants including trafficked and undocumented children

 By focusing our efforts on the most marginalised or discriminated young people we strive to ensure that every child has a good childhood.